#IDDF2025

 Terry YIP

-He has over 150 publications in peer reviewed journals.
-He received the Young Investigator Award in 2018, 2022, and 2023 at the APASL meeting; and the Early Career Investigator Award in Clinical/Translational Science in 2020 at the AASLD meeting.
-He is now an Associate Editor of the Journal of Hepatology; and an Editorial Board member of Clinical Gastroenterology and Hepatology, Alimentary Pharmacology & Therapeutics, Hepatology Communications, and Hepatoma Research.
+Professor Terry Yip is an Associate Professor in the Department of Medicine and Therapeutics at The Chinese University of Hong Kong.
+Terry’s research interest is risk prediction in patients with chronic liver diseases by big healthcare database approaches.
+He has over 190 publications in peer-reviewed journals.
+He received the Young Investigator Award at APASL meetings in 2018, 2022, and 2023, The Best Poster Presentation Award: Viral Hepatitis - Clinical at EASL Congress 2024, and the Early Career Investigator Award in Clinical/Translational Science at AASLD meeting 2020.
+He is now a Statistical Consultant of the Journal of Hepatology, Statistical Editor of Clinical and Molecular Hepatology; and an Editorial Board member of Clinical Gastroenterology and Hepatology, Alimentary Pharmacology & Therapeutics, Hepatology Communications, and Hepatoma Research.

 The Chinese University of Hong Kong, Hong Kong